Oneday2010/milestone-project3_koreanfood/README.md

 ### Surface
 —--

+I wanted to have a bright and energetic concept on my site.
+There are common concepts about Korean food is very spicy.
+So I chose the main colour as red and I give different light dept of red colour.
+Most of the colour tones got inspired by Materialize color palette [Materialize color palette](https://materializecss.com/color.html) Check [colorspace]((https://mycolor.space/?hex=%23352E24&sub=1)) for colour match. logo image work on myself to match the colour tone with the website.
+Most of the containers and images got border shadows to look more 3D visual effect.

  #### Design

-   - Images :

-  - Color Scheme :
+   - Images :Each food image is selected from the Korean food photo section mainly from [pixabay](https://pixabay.com/).
+All the photos and recipes are matched with each other and I want to make sure to choose more variety Korean food categories such as the main dish, side dish and dessert.

+  - Color Scheme :  mainly use red to symbolise the spicy Koran food concept.
+Try to change the red color light with a button .
+Only edit and delete button use green and blue to easily recognise.

  ![Materialize](static/images/color_palette.png)
-    --

-  - Typography : Typography : I used Google Fonts to get some idea of my website fonts and decided to use “ ‘Poppins” and “Sans-serif” as the backup font.
+  - Typography : I used Google Fonts to get some idea of my website fonts and decided to use “ ‘Poppins” and “Sans-serif” as the backup font.
 I choose Poppins because it looks more followed trend as modern and minimalism at the same time it looks friendly and reliable.

-  - Icons :Icons : Font Awesome was my choice to use all icons on my website.
-I used mainly footer social icon, top3 page heading icons.
+  - Icons : Font Awesome was my choice to use all icons on my website.
 Try to use icons that easy to understand the purpose of usage.